 - Make sure the vehicle is in the correct lane to make a left turn.

 - Signal the turn and begin slowing down at least 100 feet from the intersection.

 - Move carefully into the intersection.
 Don’t turn the wheel until you’re ready to make the turn.

-- Yield to any vehicles, cyclists, or pedestrians.
+- Yield to any vehicles, bicycles, or pedestrians.

 - When there is sufficient space with no oncoming traffic, move ahead into the turn.

 - Choose a steering path line in the middle of the closest lane to the right of the yellow line.